redpesk-common/canbus-binding/docs/1-Architecture.md

 ![CAN low and high level bindings mapping](images/CAN_level_mapping.png)

 * High level: Binding from which others applications will connect to.
-It will provides valuable access to the CAN bus by aggregating signals or providing new signals from several sources.
+It will provide valuable access to the CAN bus by aggregating signals or providing new signals from several sources.
 For example, a signal exposing whether or not a door is open, no matter which one it is.
 Also, we can imagine an application which supervises if there is no one in the car but moving